 Canada's Maggie MacNeil storms onto world swim stage

-Canada's Maggie MacNeil storms onto world swim stageCanada's Margaret MacNeil reacts after winning the women's 100m butterfly final at the World Swimming Championships in Gwangju, South Korea, Monday, July 22, 2019.
-(AP Photo/Lee Jin-man)

-GWANGJU, South Korea (AP) -- The year Maggie MacNeil was born, people thought the world might end.
+GWANGJU, Korea, Republic Of — The year Maggie MacNeil was born, people thought the world might end.

 They packed away canned goods and fretted about computer meltdowns as the year 2000 approached, unsure what the dawn of a new millennium would bring.

-MacNeil was born two months later in London, Ontario.
+MacNeil was born two months later in London, Ont.
 A little bundle of swimming potential waiting to be unlocked.

 The unveiling came at the world championships in Gwangju.